 When we think of AI and road traffic, it’s often in relation to self-driving vehicles.
 But AI has several applications when it comes to improving road safety.
 Towns across the world are implementing AI solutions to monitor and optimize traffic as part of “smart city” initiatives.
 AI can also help predict, prevent and reduce road accidents by analyzing the root causes of traffic accidents and what makes them more or less severe.
-Thus, cities can develop transport systems that enable sustainable mobility and shape safe attitudes and behavior on the part of drivers.
+Thus, cities can develop transport systems that enable sustainable mobility and shape safe attitudes and behaviour on the part of drivers.
 Over in Estonia, the Estonian Road Administration is developing a forecasting model that predicts the risk, severity, and causes of traffic accidents.
 The solution will draw on multiple sources, such as traffic offenses, traffic accidents, weather conditions, locations of police vehicles, traffic count data and road register data.

 According to the Estonian Government Chief Data Officer, Ott Velsberg, “We need to rethink how to make the government as lean, as proactive and as personalized as possible“.
 Estonia’s heavy AI investments are putting the country on the right path: AI for government can help the public sector design better policies, improve decision-making, and boost communication and engagement with residents.
 What’s more, it can improve the efficiency and all-round user-friendliness of services.

 But AI can go beyond improving services and reducing bureaucracy.
 It also helps governments respond better to emergency situations, prevent them from happening in the first place and come to the aid of their citizens when they need it the most.